This site is intended for US healthcare professionals.

 Secondary Endpoint: PACU and Hospital Length of Stay

-Barhemsys Is Part of a Proven Combination Prophylaxis Therapy
+Barhemsys 5 mg Is Part of a Proven Combination Prophylaxis Therapy

 Studied in High-Risk Patients